ali-beer/monu-mel-data-project-final/README.md

 Note: A rule of thumb for determining number of trees: the more estimators you have the better the results.
 However, more estimators will require more training time and data could be too ‘noisy’ to make good predictions.

 ### Timeframe
 AEDC data is collected on children during their first year of full-time school.
 AEDC age is based on the student’s reported date of birth and the date on which the Instrument was completed by the teacher.
-This variable is available in years and varies by state the first year of compulsory school starting age.
+This variable is available in years and varies by state depending on the first year of compulsory school starting age.
 Age variables include:
 -	under five years
 -	five years
 -	six years